Too Legit to Quit

-Too Legit to Quit is the fourth studio album by Hammer (after removing M.C. from his name), released on October 29, 1991.
+Too Legit to Quit is the fourth studio album by American rapper Hammer (after removing M.C. from his name), released on October 29, 1991.
 Produced by Hammer and Felton Pilate, the album was released via Capitol Records and EMI Records.
+Considered the last album of a trilogy with Let's Get It Started (1988) and Please Hammer Don't Hurt 'Em (1990), it incorporates Hip Hop, pop rap and dance with elements of gospel and R&B with lyrical content ranging from positivity and love to social conscious.